nf-core/test-datasets/data/genomics/homo_sapiens/README.md

 ## Data Access

 1. The raw data was retrieved from [this](https://www.ncbi.nlm.nih.gov/bioproject/?term=prjeb39899) project.
 The two used datasets are [ERR4467723](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?run=ERR4467723) (tumor) and [ERR4467726](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?run=ERR4467726) (normal)

+For RNAseq, the raw data was retrieved from 'Genome in a Bottle' sample GM12878 (SRA accession [SRX2900878](https://www.ncbi.nlm.nih.gov/sra/?term=SRX2900878), sequenced on NextSeq 500 with 150bpx2 library).

 2. The data was downloaded using the SRA Toolkit with:

     ```bash